 5. Android Studio's Android Emulator

 This one from Google is another powerful Android-to-PC solution.
 Like GenyMotion, the Android Emulator operates on a layer inside your PC.
 It is the native solution from Google for running Android devices on PC, and it does it pretty well.

 To get the Android Virtual Device, you'll need to install Android Studio first and then run the Virtual Device from the app.

-One advantage of this solution is that its supports links to Google’s Android development, so you can be pretty sure it’s not going anywhere soon.
+One advantage of this solution is that it supports links to Google's Android development, so you can be pretty sure it's not going anywhere soon.
 Another big win is that it supports Intel Hardware Acceleration technology (HAXM).
-This improves the speed of the OS to almost native feel.
+This improves the speed of the OS to an almost native feel.

 Internet, Wi-Fi, multi-touch, an accelerometer, and many more features come packed in this OS, so you can be sure that you won't run out of options while using it.
 Android Emulator is free to use.

 BlueStacks is one of the old-time favorites for running Android OS on PC.
-It is built upon the native Android, so it is capable of supporting the millions of apps on Google Play.
+It is built on native Android, so it is capable of supporting the millions of apps on Google Play.
 And you can access Play from inside the app.

 Unlike GenyMotion and Android Virtual Device, BlueStacks is an application.
-However, it’s still a virtual machine in its core, so you don’t need to install any other helper application.
+However, it's still a virtual machine at its core, so you don't need to install any other helper application.
 Just download and run the app.
 The good thing about BlueStacks is that it is optimized for gaming on your desktop.
 This means you can play popular games like Final Fantasy X, Clash of Clans, FIFA soccer and PUBG mobile.

 The latest version, BlueStacks 3, comes preloaded with optimizations for gaming experiences.
 Users who love running Android games on their PC are in for a smooth experience.
 The good news is that it runs on Android Nougat, too.

 7. Android X86.org Android on PC

 The OS is on Android 5.1 (Lollipop), which is quite behind.
 However, it is one of the most stable OS available to run Android apps on PC.
 The open source community touts it as the most stable solution available.